-Three protected areas (Gir Sanctaury, Gir National Park and Pania Sanctuary) represent the core habitat of the Asian Lion with an area of 1452 km2 of forest.
+Three protected areas (Gir Sanctuary, Gir National Park, and Pania Sanctuary) represent the core habitat of the Asian Lion with an area of 1452 km2 of forest.
 Two further sanctuaries ( Mitiyala and Girnar) provide protection for dispersal or satellite areas.

-A new sanctuary, in the Barda forest, is being established in order to provide alternative habitat for Gir lions.
+A new sanctuary, in the Barda forest, is being established in order to provide alternative habitats for Gir lions.

-These protected areas consist of dry teak forest, deciduous forest, thorny forest and savanna with diverse flora and fauna.
+These protected areas consist of dry teak forests, deciduous forests, thorny forests, and savanna with diverse flora and fauna.
 Check these other types of terrain out there.